kanakiyajay/euler/README.md

 one function to find the next number another to find the number of total sequence of a given number A loop from million to 2 to find the highest sequence

+15 ## Lattice Paths

+Computational Intensive
+Use a simple recursive node function